alexandrasalem/secret_santa/README.md

 - Each person gives three presents to three different people, none of whom are themself.
 - Each person must receive three presents.

-It writes a document for each person, that has the three people they are getting presents for.
+It writes a document for each person that has the three people they are getting presents for.